-Masonvale includes 157 townhomes for faculty in 37 buildings on the George Mason University campus for first-time client Mason Housing, Inc. The buildings are wood-framed on grade-level concrete slabs with brick, stone, and cement board siding façades.
-The townhomes feature five unit types ranging from one- to three-bedrooms.
-Finishes include granite countertops, stainless steel appliances, ceramic tile flooring, and attached or detached garages.
+George Mason University Faculty Housing includes 157 townhomes for GMU faculty and staff across 37 buildings on campus for first-time client Mason Housing, Inc. The townhomes are wood-framed on grade-level concrete slabs with brick, stone, and cement board siding.
+The townhomes feature five unit types ranging from one- to three-bedrooms and include finishes such as granite countertops, stainless steel appliances, ceramic tile flooring, and attached or detached garages.
 The site consists of two tot lots, two pre-fabricated concrete bridges over existing streams, rain gardens, and porous asphalt paving in alleys.
 CBG also improved nearby Roberts Road with acceleration lanes, deceleration lanes, and asphalt walking trails.

 Building Green at George Mason University Faculty Housing

-The project team used multiple green techniques during construction to minimize impact to the surrounding area.
-The team built a large storm water management pond to retain sediment and improve water quality before it enters adjacent creeks, and they incorporated porous asphalt alleys to increase storm water retention.
-The team also recycled construction waste at a local site.
-Rain gardens eliminate the need for irrigation, while a pressurized air system and H-piles save existing trees.
-In addition, the team used excess soil from the project to level an adjacent soccer field.
+The project team used a number of green construction techniques to minimize impact to the surrounding area.
+The team built a large stormwater management pond to retain sediment and improve the quality of water entering adjacent creeks and incorporated porous asphalt alleys to increase stormwater retention.
+The project also features rain gardens to reduce the need for irrigation and a number of H-piles to save existing trees.
+In addition, the team recycled construction waste from a local site and used excess soil from the project to level an adjacent soccer field.